 One of the guides depicted above represents the Portuguese Martín Rodríguez the town's first settler and founder who received land and water rights at the beginning of XVI for helping to conquer Tenerife from the Guanches.
 He and compatriots that followed suite left a prominent mark of Portugal by way of architecture and/ or customs.
 He also built the chapel San Juan Bautista that became a proper church later on.

 It is an Atlantic ocean town as well as a municipality by that name.
 The latter comprises about 21 square km as stated in the year 1530.
 It's located in the Northwest of Tenerife between Los Realejos and La Guancha.
 San José is its capital.
 It had less than 5000 inhabitants which is typical for Tenerife smaller towns.
 However, it was granted the BIC certificate in 1993 for representing top Tenerife culture.

-It's not any more totally off the beaten track of tourism thanks to the Freeway TF5 and the public bus routes Titsa 363 and 108 on work days, above all.
+The old town San Juan is not any more totally off the beaten track of tourism thanks to the Freeway TF5 and the public bus routes Titsa 363 and 108 on work days, above all.

 Weekend and holiday night buses are very limited.
 It can be a problem to travel after 9 p.m.